Skip to main content

 © Roine Piirainen, kuviasuomesta.fi.

-Environmental quality is of great importance for people’s well-being.
-The living environments in Finland are mostly healthy and comfortable by international standards.
-The outdoor air is mostly clean.
-No harmful substances are generally present in soil or groundwater.
+The quality of the environment has a significant impact on people's well-being.
+Finnish residential environments are generally healthy and pleasant by international standards.
+Outdoor air is mostly clean, and harmful substances are generally absent from the soil and groundwater.

 Towards a healthier environment

-Determined actions have been taken to improve the healthiness of the living environment, and the work continues.
-Emissions to air have decreased and continue to decrease in line with the obligations set by the European Union.
-Noise problems are being addressed both through legislation and zoning.
+Efforts have been made to improve the healthiness of residential environments, and the work continues.
+Airborne emissions have decreased and will continue to do so in line with the obligations set by the European Union.
+Noise is being addressed both through legislation and urban planning.

 Comparison with Europe